Al-un/learn-nuxt-ts/README.md

 To simulate a real life application, let's use Vuex modules.
 [More about Vuex modules here](https://vuex.vuejs.org/guide/modules.html)

-I created a _counter_ modules with split files:
+I created a _counter_ module with split files:

 ```
 - store